 Can anyone become a Catholic?

 Yes.
 All that is required is belief in God and the teachings of the Catholic Church founded by Jesus Christ.
-This should be borne out in our daily lives, eg by prayer, coming to Mass on Sundays, living moral lives of truth and charity.
-If this isn’t entirely the case currently, then the RCIA programme is the opportunity to investigate further.
+This should be borne out in our daily lives, by prayer, coming to Mass on Sundays, living moral lives of truth and charity.
+If this isn’t entirely the case currently, then the RCIA program is the opportunity to investigate further.
 All we ask is a willingness to explore in good faith and openness to the call of Jesus to become more faithfully His disciple.
 There are lots of misunderstandings about what the Catholic Church actually believes and why.
 This is your chance to find out for yourself.

 I was brought up as a Christian in another denomination.
 Do I have to reject my past life?

 No – if it isn’t contrary to our faith and morals.
 God has brought you to this point where you are considering becoming a Catholic.
 We rejoice in the goodness and truth you have experienced elsewhere.
-We willingly admit that elements of the truth are found amongst other Christians, but the fullness of truth is found in the Catholic Church.
+We willingly admit that elements of the truth are found among other Christians, but the fullness of truth is found in the Catholic Church.
 You are simply asked to state your belief in the teaching of Jesus and His Church.